deadlysyntax/outrider-engine/README.md

 The `-b` flag signals the trading pairs you would like to monitor.
 Open a new shell and use a different pair if you'd like to trade different options.

 To run live trades add the `trade` keyword to the command.
+Without this keyword, it will monitor the markets but not act on any opportunities it finds.
 `npm run start -b bitcoin/aud trade`

 To serve API endpoints